Helen1987/CarND-Behavioral-Cloning-P3/README.md

 _Training_

 The most important part for this project are data.
 I explore the udacity data set in various ways.
 Information is inside [Training data.ipynb](https://github.com/Helen1987/CarND-Behavioral-Cloning-P3/blob/master/Training%20data.ipynb).
 I wanted to get balanced data set.
 To add recovery data I use left and right images with +-0.25 angle adjustment.
 The top of the image is useless for our purpose, so I decided to remove it.
+I added flipped images to prevent bias to left and right curves.

 To get a balanced dataset I divide my training set into bins with 0.01 step.
 From every bin I took the same pictures count.
 Overall I had ~400 images to train my car to drive.